rakeshnayak12/javascript-fundamentals/asynchronous_programming/3-promises.md

 error:  Error: some error happened
 ```
 * We can also execute promises in parallel.Let's say we are making multiple http request and waiting for all of them to complete.Now all those requests may take different amount of time to complete.So we have to wait for all of them to complete.
-* `Promise.all()` takes an array of arguments and waits for all the promises to complete.It returns array of resolved values.We can pass normal values to the array and it still will work.
+* `Promise.all()` takes an array of promises and waits for all the promises to complete.It returns array of resolved values.We can pass normal values to the array and it still will work.
 ```js
 function first() {
     return new Promise((resolve, reject) => {